 If you’re looking for another appetizer to add to your holiday menu, these tartlets are delicious.
 A little bit sweet, a little bit savory and a little bit tart!
 And, it’s great because you’re making cranberry sauce – an appetizer and side dish crossed off your to-do list!
 You’ll probably just want to double (or more, depending on much cranberry sauce you’re planning on having) the ingredients for the sauce part.
 And if you’re not a fan of rosemary, feel free to just leave that out entirely.

-1/4 cup fresh squeezed orange juice
+- 1/4 cup fresh squeezed orange juice

-1/4 cup water
+- 1/4 cup water

-1/3 cup sugar
+- 1/3 cup sugar

-1 tablespoon fresh rosemary, chopped
+- 1 tablespoon fresh rosemary, chopped

-6 oz. fresh cranberries (almost 2 cups)
+- 6 ounces fresh cranberries (almost 2 cups)

-phyllo pastry shells – 24 (give or take)
+- 24 (give or take) phyllo pastry shells

-8 oz. brie cheese
+- 8 ounces brie cheese

 Add cranberries and return to a boil.
 Reduce heat and boil gently for 10 minutes, stirring occasionally.

 You can also preassemble the tartlets, and store in the fridge for up to 3 hours, then just bake right before serving.